Westerly High School: Expansion in the new century (2000–present)

 Meanwhile, the old science classrooms were converted into general classrooms.
 This work was completed by April 2011.
 Heavy duty work was done on most of the remainder of the buildings until December 2011.

 After all the classrooms were touched up, the library was renovated with a new carpet.
 The desktop computers were replaced with laptops.
 In the fall of 2012, a classroom within the library was constructed, allowing teachers to conduct classes while using the library’s resources.

-Since 2009, the high school has had select programs at Tower Street School.
+Starting in 2009, the high school had select programs at Tower Street School.
 Tower Street closed as an elementary school that year and is now a community center.
+Tower Street School was torn down in summer 2025.

+The 2020s brought several other changes to the district.
+After a vote passed in 2022, the demolition and reconstruction of State Street Elementary has gone underway, with the construction that started in 2024 yet to be complete.
+The vote in 2022 also led to further renovations for Springbrook and Dunns Corners Elementary.
+Following the 2024-25 school year, the math and world language departments and classrooms were moved from Babcock to Ward with the rest of the common core subjects.
+In 2017, Bradford Elementary closed, and in 2022, was demolished.
+Less and less people have graduating out of Westerly High School in recent years, as many students have gone to other high schools like Chariho, a trade school.
+To keep up, Westerly has implemented Career and Tech Education classes that are optional to take.
+Medical pathways, construction, and criminal justice are located in Ward while cosmology, fine arts and culinary are located in Babcock.